-He took particular umbrage with my writing, which as you may have observed (!) tends to be roundabout, covering it in illegible streams of angry red ink.
-He insinuated that my too-flowery vocabulary was a case either of chronic thesaurus-itis, or of outright plagiarism; that it might be symptomatic of a young person who loved words and language didn’t seem to occur to him.
+He seemed to take particular umbrage with me, covering my assignments in illegible streams of angry red ink.
+He insinuated that my too-flowery vocabulary was a case either of chronic thesaurus-itis, or of outright plagiarism.
+That it might be symptomatic of a young person who loved words and language didn’t seem to occur to him.

-Even though I was in high school, old enough to be managing my own academic career and negotiating what was also clearly a personal struggle, my mum eventually went in to talk to him.
-I remember waiting around nervously during their conference, anticipating a lecture at the end of it about ways I ought be pulling up my socks.
+Even though I was in high school — old enough to be managing my own academic career and negotiating what was also clearly a personality conflict — my mum eventually went in to talk to him.
+I remember waiting around nervously during their conference, feeling about six years old instead of sixteen.

-Except when she finally emerged, my mother, who was usually very serious about school work, waved off my inquiries.
+When she finally emerged my mother, who was usually very serious about school work, waved off my inquiries.

 It was only long after I’d graduated that I learned the real outcome of that meeting.
-Apparently, Mr. F had told my mother that in his opinion, I simply “wasn’t university material”.
+Apparently, Mr. F had told my mother that in his opinion, I had no interest in the material and that I simply “wasn’t university material”.

 As a mum now myself, I can only imagine how much that statement must have stung.
 To be told by a teacher that your child is not making the grade is worrying enough.
-But to be told something that you know isn’t true, and is based instead on an unfair presumption?
+But to be told something that you know isn’t true by someone so closed-minded?
 That’s quite another.

-So when she heard Mr. F pontificate about the efficacy of his teaching methods and make his pronouncement about her daughter, she saw him for what he really was: a teacher who hadn’t cared enough to get to know his students.
+So when she heard Mr. F make his pronouncement about her daughter, she saw him for what he really was: someone who was so wrapped up in his own importance that he hadn’t bothered to get to know his students.

-Ten years later when I worked in education myself, I heard Mr. F had been promoted to a position within the government.
-I also heard that such promotions were often employed by administration as a way of solving problems with teachers who had developed reputations for being antagonistic with students and parents alike, and were no longer considered suitable for the classroom.
+Ten years later when I worked in education myself, I was not particularly surprised to hear Mr. F had been “reassigned” to a position within the government; such positions were often employed by administration as a way of solving problems with teachers who had developed reputations for being antagonistic with students and parents, and were no longer considered suitable for the classroom.